davidledwards/davidledwards.github.io/_posts/2016-02-10-improving-sepsis-diagnosis-and-reducing-cost-with-big-data.md

 ---
 layout: post
-title: Improving Sepsis Diagnosis and Reducing Cost with Big Data
+topic: Improving Sepsis Diagnosis and Reducing Cost with Big Data
 date: 2016-02-10
 ---
 This is a short case study [video](https://www.youtube.com/watch?v=qoFWrODFvlY) Intel produced with Cerner and Cloudera.